bluehalo/phx-tools/CONTRIBUTING.md

 3. Run `yarn test`.
 Make sure your package's test's passes.
 Try to get your code coverage as close as possible to 100%.
 We are sticklers for having useful tests.
 100% is sometimes a false sense of security so while we like to see it, we would rather see use case driven testing.

 Once everything is ready to go, submit a PR to the `master` branch.

+## Deploying

+When you are ready to publish the packages to NPM, run the following commands.

+1. `lerna version --conventional-commits`
+2. `lerna publish`